Skip to main content

 Strike-based policy

-This policy will help you to eliminate those clients that repetitively don't cancel prior or dob't show up to their appointments.
+This policy will help you to eliminate those clients that repetitively don't cancel prior or don't show up to their appointments.
 If a client repeatedly misses appointments, you could suggest they pay for the service upfront in full to protect your business.

 We've put together two examples of cancellation policies that you may consider implementing: